 Payment examples may be derived from varying types of finance & may not be directly comparable.
-For further information click here
+For further information click here.
+Credit is subject to status.

 Paul Hollywood rises to the occasion to host continental road trip